 Related blog post:

 A large, private beach serves as our kayak and windsurfing staging area (see photo below).
 We have over 40 seats available in our kayak fleet.
 Single and double decked boats, sit-on-top kayaks, we have it all.
 Everyone gets their choice of boat since there are more boats than paddlers.
 And if you want to try several boats, that's no problem.
 It's a great place to try out different models.

-Slickrock boasts a dry land windsurf trainer set up in an open area on the beach, right behind the surf palapa.
-Here we conduct classes for beginners in this exciting sport.
+We have a great program for teaching windsurfing.
+Our dry-land windsurf trainer is set up on the beach, right next to the surf palapa.
 The trainer allows the student to practice basic skills and sail handling before entering the water, greatly accelerating the learning curve and enjoyment of this challenging sport.

 Guides stand right next to you, giving instructions.
-Guests who have never windsurfed before, after a few minutes on the trainer and using our new wide-style boards, commonly begin sailing well during their first session.
+Guests who have never windsurfed before, after a few minutes on the trainer and using our wide-style, beginner boards, commonly begin sailing during their first session.

 We have constructed a dock off the front side of the island that nearly reaches the surf line of our right-point surf break.
-This platform is a very-popular location to relax, have a drink, and watch the kayak surfers rip up the waves.
-Watching the surf "carnage" is often claimed to be a sport in itself!
+All surf lessons start here.
+This platform is also a very-popular location to hang out and watch the surfers ripping up the waves.
+In fact, watching the surf "carnage" is often claimed to be a sport in itself!